-There is a non-refundable \$100.00 Registration Fee, As of January 1, 2017, the Ohio State Board of Career Colleges and Schools require all incoming students to pay a non-refundable \$25 application fee to complete an Ohio Student Disclosure Form.
-A \$25 per quarter credit hour Technology fee is applied.
-There is a \$15.00 Transcript Fee.
+A \$100.00 fee is charged for the registration, and a 25\$ application fee is also charged.
+Both are fully refundable if the student cancels within the first 7 days.

 Currently, no electronic payments are accepted for this fee.
 Tuition and fees are listed in the Enrollment Agreement.
 Transfer students will only be charged for credits attempted at GTC.